2RC Stamperia d'arte

-Totally clean-shaven, somewhat bourgeois after the time he had spent in Rome, Franco Cioppi, Eleonora’s artist cousin, appeared at just the right moment with a proposal for a project that in some way caused us to relive what we had loved during our student days: “the world of art”.
+All shaven, made a little bourgeois by the city, Franco Cioppi, Eleonora's artist cousin, appeared at the right moment, proposing a project that, in some way, led us to relive what we had loved in the student period: "the world of art ".

 This stirred an immediate interest in us, so much so that in only a few days we had set up a small studio on the Aventine hill with the aim of experimenting new ways of applying research to graphic techniques.

 Our love for art printing was immediately aroused, not least because Franco daily suggested techniques that he himself had put into effect in an extraordinary fashion.
 He had thought them up for some pictorial research he was doing and although they had produced good results, they were nonetheless empiric.
 That was just the beginning of our profound and never-ending search.